 How Long Does a Tankless Water Heater Last?

-Tankless water heaters are generally rated to last for up to 20 years.
+Tankless units are generally rated to last for up to 20 years.
 Some models may be rated to last 25-35 years.
-This means a tankless water heater will last 2 or 3 times longer than the standard tank-style water heater.
+This means a tankless heater will last 2 or 3 times longer than the standard tank-style model.

-Tankless water heaters usually come with a longer warranty as well.
-Manufacturers like Noritz offer a 10-year warranty on their tankless water heaters.
+Tankless models usually come with a longer warranty as well.
+Manufacturers like Noritz offer a 10-year warranty on their models.
 Some warranties extend to 15 years.
 You also have an option to purchase an extended warranty at the time of purchase that will cover virtually anything that could go wrong with the equipment for up to 3 years after purchase.

-The cost of maintenance must also be considered when looking at the longevity of a tankless water heater.
+The cost of maintenance must also be considered when looking at the longevity of the tankless design.
 Most tankless models rarely need to be serviced over the lifetime of the equipment.
-A standard tank-based water heater will have mineral scale build-up on the inside of the tank, requiring it to be cleaned every year or two.
+A standard tank-based unit will have mineral scale build-up on the inside of the tank, requiring it to be cleaned every year or two.

-If you’re trying to determine the size of the tankless water heater that you need, then it is important to calculate the average gallons per minute (GPM) that your household will use.
-You will also want to know what your peak flow output rate will be so that your new tankless water heater will be able to handle your demands.
+If you’re trying to determine the size of the tankless unit that you need, then it is important to calculate the average gallons per minute (GPM) that your household will use.
+You will also want to know what your peak flow output rate will be so that your new heater will be able to handle your demands.

 To do this, you’ll need to consider all your water-consuming appliances.
 You have faucets in the kitchen and in your bathrooms.
 You might have a dishwasher.
 Maybe you have a washing machine in the laundry room.
 Here are the typical flow rates to expect from each fixture or appliance.